North Platte River

 Overview: This float starts on the North Platte River near the Glendo Power Plant and finishes at the Wendover train stop just north of Guernsey Reservoir.
 This stretch of the North Platte flows through beautiful Wendover Canyon.
 The trip is about 16 miles long.
 At this time of year, water is released from Glendo Reservoir assuring substantial flows of around 3000-5000 cfs.

-This year's float is on Saturday, August 6th, 2022 so you camp on August 5th and float on August 6th.
-There is an optional potluck the evening of August 6th, The host this year is Richard Ferguson, richard@fergusonsculpture.com.
-Richard reserved a group campsite.
-There will be a limited number of people on the trip; call Richard to sign up.
+Date: This year's float is on Saturday, August 10th, 2024 so you camp on August 9th and float on August 10th.
+There is an optional potluck the evening of August 10th.
+You should make reservations for the 9th and 10th if you plan to attend the potluck.

 River Flow below Glendo Reservoir

 Class: Class I+ with one optional wave train that is a class II at high flows.
 The river in this stretch is wide with ample opportunity to avoid rocks and strainers, but it does move swiftly.
 Prior moving water experience is required.
 The optional wave train (the haystacks) are on river right and have a large eddy on river left (See the map on the last page).
-This means you can go through the waves, eddy out, and get in line to run them again.
-It is best to put any equipment you have on shore before running the haystacks.
+The easiest passage is to stay left of the haystacks, stay right of the rocks, and be ready to enter the very strong eddy on the left, which can flip you if you are not prepared.
+For the more adventurous, you can go through the big waves of the haystacks, enter the strong eddy on river left, and get in line to run them again.
 At flows of 3000 cfs and below the haystacks are small.
 At flows around 5000 cfs and above, they become quite large.
 At very low flows, 1000 – 2000 cfs, the waves above the haystacks become larger while the haystacks become smaller.

-Important!: All boats used in Wyoming must have the Game & Fish Invasive Species Decal and must be inspected when entering Wyoming.
+Important!: Most boats used in Wyoming must have the Game & Fish Invasive Species Decal and all boats must be inspected when entering Wyoming.

 1. Wyoming Decal: If you are floating a boat in Wyoming, you need to purchase an invasive species decal.
 Only inflatables of 10 feet or less are exempt.
 You can purchase the decal for $15.00 at the link below or at any store in Wyoming that sells fishing licenses.

 2. Wyoming Inspection: All boats have to stop and be inspected as they enter the state during the summer months.
 That includes canoes and kayaks.
 The inspection stations are only open certain hours, so you will have to plan your trips accordingly.
 This will affect all floats on the North Platte.
-If you plan on driving up I-25 to Cheyenne, then the inspection station is at the Border Check Station, a few miles north of the border.
+If you plan on driving up I-25 to Cheyenne, then the inspection station is in the welcome center parking lot, a few miles north of the border, at 5611 High Plains road.
+They are usually open during the summer from 6:00 am to 9:00 pm.

 Boat Inspection Locations